fbpx

 The Aerogel market is expected to reach USD 2.52 Bn by 2028 with a CAGR of 15.1% (Source).

-There are a number of materials that are available as an alternative to traditional insulated packaging.
+There are several materials that are available as an alternative to traditional insulated packaging.
 So, why only Aerogel?

-Well, on performing a study on the alternatives of existing thermal insulation packaging materials, and laying a comparison between the thermal conductivities of the newer ones, aerogel’s characteristics stood out.
+Well, when performing a study on the alternatives of existing thermal insulation packaging materials and comparing the thermal conductivities of the newer ones, aerogel’s characteristics stood out.
 We found that aerogel-based materials are receiving great interest due to their amazing thermal insulation properties as well as material characteristics.

-Additionally, to see how innovators are reacting to the properties of the aerogel, our experts studied the patent filings comprising aerogel-based material for insulated packaging.
-The patent filings in this domain have increased 10 times from 2010 to 2020.
+Additionally, to see how innovators are reacting to the properties of aerogel, our experts studied patent filings comprising aerogel-based material for insulated packaging.
+Patent filings in this domain increased tenfold from 2010 to 2020.

-Seems like this material may be the next big thing in the industry and figures are indicative of the same.
-With the recent interest in this material, there have been studies exploring how this material can be used to replace existing options in the packaging industry.
+It seems like this material may be the next big thing in the industry, and the figures indicate this.
+With the recent interest in this material, studies have explored how it can replace existing options in the packaging industry.

-Such a research activity in a particular material piqued our interest to know more about its potential and upcoming opportunities.
+Such a research activity in a particular material piqued our interest in learning more about its potential and upcoming opportunities.

-Let’s deep dive into this material, and see if this material holds commercial potential and if you can use it to replace already existing commercialized insulated packaging solutions.
+Let’s investigate this material in depth to see if it holds commercial potential and if you can use it to replace already-commercialized insulated packaging solutions.

 What are aerogels, what are they made up of, and their special properties?

-Aerogel does not refer to any particular substance or material composition, instead, it implies a geometry that a substance can take.
-In actuality, Aerogel is an open-celled, mesoporous, solid foam that comprises a network of interconnected nanostructures.
+Aerogel does not refer to any particular substance or material composition.
+Instead, it implies a geometry that a substance can take.
+Aerogel is an open-celled, mesoporous, solid foam that comprises a network of interconnected nanostructures.
 These structures have a porosity (non-solid volume) greater than 50%.

 Aerogels are created by combining a polymer with a solvent to form a gel.
 After this, the liquid is removed from this gel and replaced with air.
 Various materials have been used to make aerogels, such as: